 Comical Overreacting: It seems genuine on Ally's part, but she has a hilarious freak out when she finds out that Ally is a Republican.

 Compensating for Something: Kane's theory as to why his boss, Steve, holds so many meetings, is to justify the size of his paycheck and make up for the size of... something else.

 Cooking Duel: Kane is challenged to an "art duel" by one of his idols, Anna Weiss, to see if he can get himself in a show at the same time that she'll be in town.

 And a more literal cooking duel with Julie, courtesy of the Demon Spoons.

 Dark and Troubled Past: Lance, as an openly gay teenager, was bullied mercilessly throughout middle and high school.
+He eventually ended up in JV.
 He also had a bad breakup with a long-term boyfriend that put him off of serious relationships.

 Death Glare: While Kane tends to be more Hot-Blooded in his anger, he realizes he needs to suppress his anger in front of his bosses, so he can only clench his fist and glare at their idiocy.

 Ethical Slut: Lance tries to help his cousin to get a girlfriend, helps pay the rent, and is generally there to provide support and guidance where necessary.
 He's also a gay porn actor, and loves his job.